jbadavis/bpga/README.md

 ### Mutation

+Mutation is performed according the mutation rate set in Run.py.
 The available mutation methods available are:

 ```
 #!shell

 mutType = "random"
 mutType = "move"
 mutType = "homotop"
+mutType = "rotate"
 ```

 #### Random

+A new random cluster geometry is generated and minimised.